laurencelundblade/QCBOR/doc/Numbers.md

 than an output parameter so that QCBORDecode_GetTBigNumber() can know whether to apply the offset of one in case the value is negative.

-## Big Number Conversions

-QCBOR provides a number of decode functions that can convert big numbers to other representations like floating point.
-For example, see QCBORDecode_GetDoubleConvertAll().

-Note also that QCBORDecode_ProcessBigNumber() can convert integers to big numbers.
-It will work even if the protocol item is never supposed to be a big number.
-It will just happily convert any type 0 or type 1 CBOR integer to a big number.

 ## Backwards Compatibility with QCBOR v1

 QCBOR v1 supports only the minimal pass through processing of big